Pregnancy, Cancer and Miracles with Our Lady of Częstochowa

 So there in the doctor's office, three days after we discovered we were pregnant, I was diagnosed with invasive ductal carcinoma, or breast cancer.

 Thus began colliding emotions of fear, elation and unbelief, as well as a lot of pressure from the medical community.
 There was a community of 25 oncologists, surgeons and doctors who consulted with my surgeon on my situation.
 I was strongly encouraged to get chemotherapy and radiation in the second trimester.
 I was told that the anthracycline-based chemo was "safe" and other pregnant moms with cancer had taken the treatment.
 We looked into it, but as a relatively new treatment, there were no long-term studies, and small sample sizes at that.
 We learned that 80% of women in early pregnancy with cancer opt for abortion before cancer treatment.
-I was told that, "Diane, you need to put your health first".
+I was told that, "Kirsten, you need to put your health first".
 I didn't feel supported by many of the doctors, but my surgeon was cautiously supportive of my desire to protect my baby.

 I declined both the chemo and radiation.
 I didn't want to expose the baby to that treatment, and deep down, I knew that Mary was "on it".....
 I believed She was the reason we were pregnant, and so this news wasn't too much for her to handle.